-- Republish your article elsewhere — you may publish an article you contributed one week after it has been published on TNW, as long as it has a canonical URL and clearly states it was originally published on TNW (with a link to it)
+- Republish your article elsewhere — you may publish an article you contributed one week after it has been published on TNW’s Podium, as long as it has a canonical URL and clearly states it was originally published on TNW (with a link to it).

-We always maintain our editorial rights over the articles which means that we can:
+We always maintain editorial prerogatives over the articles which means that we can: